DHTMLX/gantt-docs/data/desktop/how_to.md

 You can use the [copy()](api/gantt_copy.md) method to create a deep copy of the task object.
 Then, you can change the ID of the cloned task.
 After that, you can add the cloned task with the [addTask()](api/gantt_addtask.md) or [createTask()](api/gantt_createtask.md) methods.

-This is how you can clone a task with a button:
+This is how you can add a button to clone a task:

 ~~~js
 function clone_task(id) {